microdynamics-cpu/tree-core-cpu/README.md

 **intro** the plan with the such as the target every type core need to meet. and timeline

 **TreeCoreL1**<span id="id_tcl1"></span>
+In fact, TreeCoreL1 is not a processor, it is a bundle of some independent verilator programs and common chisel modules.
 * 64-bits FSM
 * written by chisel3

-In fact, TreeCoreL1 is not a processor, it is a bundle of some independent verilator programs and common chisel modules writing for learning.

 List!!!!
 IMG!!!!